ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 ### Add call log entity matcher

-In call logger button, widget need to know if call is logged.
+In call logger button, widget needs to know if call is logged.
 To provide `callLogEntityMatcherPath` when register, widget will send match request to get match result of calls history.

 ```js
 document.querySelector("#rc-widget-adapter-frame").contentWindow.postMessage({